 What kinds of resources will this funding support?
 This funding will support outdoor resources that students can use to enhance outdoor educational experiences in their local environment.

 Examples of nature-based resources include: nature journals, magnifying glasses, binoculars, water testing kits, microscopes, guides to wildlife, plants, and animals, seed starting kits, temperature and wind gauges, and rain gauges. (list and price options are available at the end of this application) Any resources that clearly relate to outdoor learning are accepted!

 Please list the resources you will need to support your lesson, quantity, link to source of funding (or indicate you will be using one of the examples on this application), and a price total in your budget.

 How will applicants be chosen?
 Applications will be evaluated on a first come first serve basis (until funding runs out).
 Applicant winners will be notified by email as soon as all applications are reviewed and consideration is complete.

 If awarded the funding, what are the important next steps I can expect and what do I do for reporting?
-If your class/es are awarded, you will be notified within a few weeks of the closing date of the application: 11/1/2020.
+If your class/es are awarded, you will be notified within a few weeks of applying.
 Once notified, we will confirm the resource request, purchase your needed items, and schedule a pick-up date for you to collect your items at Whitfield Wildlife Conservation Area, 24 24 HWY 47, Belen, NM 87002.
 These resources will be yours to keep with you or with your students.